-Cuba Money Project is a journalism initiative aimed at reporting stories about U.S. government programs and projects related to Cuba.
+Cuba Money Project does not endorse or support Cuba’s socialist government.
+It is a journalism initiative aimed at reporting stories about U.S. government programs and projects related to Cuba.
 Among the project’s goals:

 - To shed light on U.S. efforts to bring about a democratic transition 60 years after Fidel Castro took power.